krodonnell7/krodonnell7/README.md

 - 👋 Hi, I’m @krodonnell7
 - 👀 I’m interested in analytics with a specific focus on basketball and football.
-I am pursuing a career in sports, business, or risk analyis.
+I am pursuing a career in sports, business, or risk analysis.
 - 🌱 I’m currently improving my modeling and machine learning skills in R and improving my dashboard creation in Tableau
 - 📫 You can reach me by email at krodonnell7@gmail.com